-When not attending lectures, seminars, workshops or other timetabled sessions you will continue learning through self-study.
-Typically, this involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.
-Your module director will direct you towards specific readings and/or activities to complete before class through the virtual learning environment.
+When not attending workshops, practical sessions or other timetabled activities, you will continue learning through self-study that will be structured for you by the module leader for each module.
+Typically, this involves reading journal articles and books, engaging with online learning materials (videos, quizzes etc.), undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.

-For the 40 credit individual study in your final year, you will undertake independent research working under the supervision of a member of the teaching team who you will meet with regularly.
+For the Honours Project module in the final year, you will undertake independent research.
+You will work under the supervision of a member of our academic team, with support of other members of the teaching team where necessary.
+You will meet with your supervisor regularly.

 Science is all about playful juggling with ideas and trying to find and explain the unknown in our quest to generate new knowledge and ensure the survivability of our future generations.
 Recent developments in plant genetics research have opened up many new Pandora’s Boxes of pleasurable confusions and possibly new solutions to develop new and resilient crop plants which could withstand harsh environmental conditions to meet our growing food demands.Dr Naeem SyedPlant Science Lecturer

-Assessment is by both coursework and examination.
 The course provides you with opportunities to test your understanding of the subject informally before you complete the formal assessments that count towards your final mark.
-Each year you will be set formative assignments to go through with your tutor.
-There will also be 'formative' assessment within some of the modules.
 Practice assessments are developmental and any grades you receive for them do not count towards your module mark.

-There are also formal or 'summative' assessment.
-Assessment methods include written examinations and a range of coursework assessments such as essays, reports, portfolios, performance, presentations and your final year individual study project.
+There is also a formal or 'summative' assessment element for each of the modules.
+Assessment methods include a range of coursework assessments, such as laboratory reports, literature reviews, skills assessments, presentations and your final year major project.
+Some modules also have a formally assessed exam.
 The grades from formal assessments count towards your module mark.

 Tuition fees for all courses are payable on an annual basis, except where stated.